wizd/mcp-proxy/README.md

 ```

 - **Server Configuration**:
   - `baseURL`: The public accessible URL of the server.
+This is used to generate the URLs for the clients.
   - `addr`: The address the server listens on.
   - `name`: The name of the server.
   - `version`: The version of the server.